 Community Bioethics Forum

 The Community Bioethics Forum was developed within the Program for Biomedical Ethics at Yale School of Medicine, in collaboration with the Interdisciplinary Center for Bioethics, to serve as a resource to both institutional and public policymakers.
 The Forum is charged with inviting the community’s voice into the dialogue of ethics within institutional healthcare settings and governmental policy and law.
-These community narratives then often shape national surveys to explore whether local trends are reflective of a wider audience (such as the CBF’s recent work shaping consent laws).
+These community narratives then often shape national surveys to explore whether local trends are reflective of a wider audience (such as the CBF’s recent work shaping state consent laws and revisions to federal HHS regulations).

 Forum members are employed in a wide range of professions.
 Membership includes a director of an HIV/AIDS skilled nursing facility, an operations director of a New Haven community health center, a professional writer, a hospice administrator, a technologist and inventor, a small business owner, an attorney representing the elderly and disabled, another attorney who serves as a guardian-ad-litem for children in need, and a local alderman.
 Notably, to minimize conflict-of-interest, no members are employees of Yale University or a hospital system.
 Members have volunteered overseas (as a medical clinic aide and a Peace Corps Volunteer) and locally (as chaplains, church choir members, park clean-up crew, and literacy volunteers in the school system).
 Some members have spent time living in Taiwan, Hong Kong, and Ecuador.
 One member served on the board of directors of a Native American community center, and another served as council for a statewide rehabilitation association.
-Illness and death have touched all of our lives, and some of us have disabilities.
+Illness and death have touched all of their lives, and some have disabilities or family members with disabilities and drug dependency.

 Solicitation for membership on the Forum is cast widely through community, business, and church groups to promote the selection of a diverse and effective working group.
 As preparation for Forum discussion and deliberation, members of the Forum have been given specific training in the area of bioethics.
 That training includes a review of the history of bioethics (including bioethical issues arising during the Nuremberg Trials and Tuskegee, and more recent studies by the President’s Commission on Bioethics), a review of basic bioethics principles (including the concepts of autonomy and informed consent), the basics of policy analysis, and case study discussions.